Bachelor Programme in Industrial Design 180 credits

 Applied design courses

 Applied design projects form the backbone of Bachelor Programme in Industrial Design.
 Projects include lectures, field trips, site visits, group method work, user studies and studio work.
 The projects are often carried out in collaboration with external partners and tutoring is given both by our own teachers and visiting professional designers.
-The projects you will work on are human centred projects based on specific user groups rather than product categories.
+The projects you will work on are human and more-than-human centred projects based on specific user groups rather than product categories.

 Design techniques